cankohen/RadialAnalyticsExercise/README.md

 User Guide:
 --------

- 1. This python script requires the 'pandas' library to be installed.
+ 1. This python script requires the **'pandas'** library to be installed.
-	 -	In order to install pandas, you can run the command: 'pip3 install pandas' in your preferred command line interface.
+	 - In order to install pandas, you can run the command: **'pip3 install pandas'** in your preferred command line interface.
  2. CD to the directory where this project is cloned or downloaded.
  3. Run the script by running the command: 'Python3 RadialSolution.py'
+ 4. You can find the output file named "hospitals_by_county.csv" in the same directory as the script.

 Note: